 Hello and Welcome.
-In this post, we will discuss all about Gratuity in India.
-We will cover the following topics:
+In this post, we will discuss all about the payment of Gratuity in India.

 What is gratuity?

-Gratuity applicability for organizations:
+Gratuity and its applicability

-- railway companies,
+- railway companies

 - shops or other establishments.

-Gratuity eligibility in India
+Eligibility for Gratuity in India

 An employee is eligible to get gratuity under the following circumstances: